Generic filters

 • Dargaville has had a steady growth in population since the early 2000’s.

-Be careful in Dargaville
+Be Careful in Dargaville

 • Ocean currents, do not swim alone

-Dargaville – where to stay
+Dargaville – Where to Stay

 Dargaville is struggling to retain its population with dwindling financial resources and vacant shops; the town is visibly tired around the edges.
 Most visitors whisk through Dargaville on their way north with stops in Matakohe and Waipoua Forest.
 Need to stay in Dargaville overnight or a few days?
 Check out your options here.